-• Payments provided for commodity and livestock losses due to price declines of greater than 5% that occurred between mid-January 2020 and mid-April 2020.

-• For producers of non-specialty crops, an average payment rate per unit (bushel, pound, or hundredweight) was determined for each eligible commodity based on the decline in the weekly average of the futures prices (or weekly average of the cash prices, if futures prices are unavailable) between the average for the week of January 13-17, 2020, and the average for the week of April 6-9, 2020.
+- Payments provided for commodity and livestock losses due to price declines that occurred between mid-January 2020 and mid-April 2020 and, in the case of specialty crops, for products that were shipped but spoiled and no payment was received. - For producers of non-specialty crops, an average payment rate per unit (bushel, pound, or hundredweight) was determined for each eligible commodity based on the decline in the weekly average of the futures prices (or weekly average of the cash prices, if futures prices are unavailable) between the average for the week of January 13-17, 2020, and the average for the week of April 6-9, 2020.